Chameleon-Vision/chameleon-docs/docs/source/getting-started/command-line.rst

 | For each camera ``CS: YOUR_CAMERA_NAME: Connecting to USB camera on YOUR_CAMERA_PATH`` will be printed and also the time it took to initialize it (it should be less than a second)

-| If your camera hasnt appeared in this print there is probebly a problem somewhere with it, please contact a developer in the discord server
+| If your camera hasn't appeared in this print there is probably a problem somewhere with it, please contact a developer in the discord server

-Network managment
+Network management
 ------------------

 | On linux devices the program can change the network adapter settings to settings that enable the coprocessor to work on the robot
-| On windows this feature isnt supported so it might warn the user about it
+| On windows this feature isn't supported so it might warn the user about it

 Networktable State